Nature Strip Planting

 The Nature strip "Do not plant list" of environmental weeds outlines species to avoid planting on your nature strip, as well as in your front or back yard.

-You cannot plant your own street trees on the nature strip - this is a our function.
-But we can help you to replace plantings or even start a new street tree.
+You cannot plant your own street trees on the nature strip - this is our function.
+However, you can request a new tree to be planted on your nature strip.

 Find out more about street trees.

 Things to know before you start planting